.NET HELP

 VB C#

 The above example C# code defines a PdfGenerator class responsible for creating PDF documents using IronPDF.
 The class encapsulates a private field, pdfDocument, which is an instance of IronPdf.PdfDocument.
-The generate method utilizes the ChromePdfRenderer to render HTML content into a PDF, in this case, a simple paragraph demonstrating the use of IronPDF and adherence to SOLID principles.
+The generate method uses the ChromePdfRenderer to render HTML content into a PDF, in this case, a simple paragraph demonstrating the use of IronPDF and adherence to SOLID principles.
 The generated PDF is saved as "output.PDF," and a message is printed to the console indicating the successful creation of the document.

 The class includes a destructor (~PdfGenerator()) that ensures garbage collector frees by disposing of the pdfDocument instance when the object is no longer in use.
 The accompanying Program class contains the main method, where an instance of PdfGenerator is created, and the generate method is called to produce the PDF document.
 The code exemplifies a basic implementation of PDF generation using IronPDF in a C# application, showcasing simplicity and adherence to good coding practices.